pradipkrout/kong-cicd/azure/README.md

 # Introduction
-Folder that contains resources to demonstrate Konnect CICD using AzureDevOps.
+Folder that contains resources to demonstrate Konnect CICD using Azure DevOps.
 Contains a pipeline `azure-pipelines.yaml` which will perform `decK ping`, `decK validate`, `decK diff` and `decK sync`.

 # Pre-requisites
 1. Azure DevOps Environment access